 I’ve read the books — yes, they’re YA, and I haven’t been YA-aged in nearly thirty years — and enjoyed them immensely.
 I hope the movie does well, because I’d watch a series of films.
 Perhaps Nancy Springer will even write more books of Enola Holmes.

-There’s even a series of graphic novel adaptations of the books; my Diamond colleague Wink Shörtendorfer, currently in furlougatory due to COVID, wrote a short article about the first book two years ago.
+There’s also a series of graphic novel adaptations of the books; my Diamond colleague Wink Shörtendorfer, currently in furlougatory due to COVID, wrote a short article about the first book two years ago.

 Enola Holmes arrives on Netflix in September.